alfa1-group/ExactOnline/README.md

 ```

-## ExactOnline.Api.Client.Interfaces
-Source analyzer generated interfaces for the Exact Online API client.
-Which makes it easier to mock the client in unit tests.

 ## ExactOnline.Api.Client.Authentication
 Implementation of the OAuth authentication for Exact Online.
 It uses the `ExactOnline.Api.Client.Authentication.Abstractions` interfaces package to store the Refresh Token in a storage.